Pylons/pyramid/docs/narr/traversal.rst

 method.

-.. warning:: In :mod:`repoze.bfg` 1.0 and prior versions, the root factory was passed a term WSGI *environment* object (a dictionary) while in :mod:`repoze.bfg` 1.1+ it is passed a :term:`request` object.
+.. warning:: In :mod:`repoze.bfg` 1.0 and prior versions, the root factory was passed a WSGI *environment* object (a dictionary) while in :mod:`repoze.bfg` 1.1+ it is passed a :term:`request` object.
    For backwards compatibility purposes, the request object passed to the root factory has a dictionary-like interface that emulates the WSGI environment, so code expecting the argument to be a dictionary will continue to work.

 If no :term:`root factory` is passed to the :mod:`repoze.bfg` :term:`Configurator` constructor, or the ``root_factory`` is specified